Adolis García Preview, Player Props: Rangers vs. Twins

 Adolis García At The Plate

-- Among the qualifying hitters in baseball, he ranks 93rd in batting average, 77th in on-base percentage, and 22nd in slugging.
+- Among the qualified batters in baseball, he ranks 85th in batting average, 74th in on-base percentage, and 21st in slugging.

-- Garcia has picked up a hit in 78 of 124 games this season, with multiple hits 27 times.
+- Garcia has picked up a hit in 79 of 125 games this year, with multiple hits 28 times.

-- Garcia has driven home a run in 52 games this season (41.9%), including more than one RBI in 19.4% of his games and producing three or more of his team's runs on eight occasions..
+- Garcia has picked up an RBI in 42.4% of his games this season, with more than one RBI in 19.2% of his games.
+He has also produced three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.